-In the Act stage, the company takes steps to comply with any legal or regulatory notification obligations.
+In the Act stage, the company can comply with any legal or regulatory notification obligations.
 The company may also implement additional security measures depending on the forensic findings to reduce the likelihood of this type of incident from recurring.
-Depending on the forensic findings, Lewis Brisbois will advise whether a "forensic report" is recommended.

 Once notifications are complete and/or there are no further actions to take, Lewis Brisbois will prepare a "Matter Summary" for your records.
 The Matter Summary will memorialize the findings and resulting legal conclusions from the data security incident.
 We recommend keeping this document for a minimum of 5 years, out of an abundance of caution.